hyphanet/website/content/pages/about.md

 makes them vulnerable to those arguments when they do eventually encounter them.
 Therefore those who seek those arguments must be able to find them.

+To prevent censorship by drowning out information with noise, Hyphanet enables people to choose by themselves what they want to be exposed to.

 ### But why is anonymity necessary?

 You cannot have freedom of speech without the option to remain anonymous.